-He may have served his native country as a diplomat and politician as well as winning the Nobel Prize for literature, but Neruda was best known as “a frank, sensuous spokesman for love.”
+He may have served his native country as a diplomat and politician, as well as won the Nobel Prize for literature, but Neruda was best known as “a frank, sensuous spokesman for love.”
 Perhaps the most passionate of all modern poets, no one makes a woman with a past sound sexier than Neruda in these bold, ringing lines.
-Here are more romantic poetry lines to make you swoon.
+Here are more romantic poetry lines that will make you swoon.

 How do I love thee?
 Let me count the ways.